JohnDorsey/PyCellEliminationRun/readme.md

       -change the structure of CellElimRunCodecState to make it easier for other data predictors to be used instead of Curves.Spline.

       -make a better way to make numberSeqCodecs from numberCodecs.

-      -make CER easier to understand and modify.

-    -proper use of builtins:
-      -transition from custom-built histograms to collections.Counter where possible.
-      -use set() for deduping.

     -time complexity:
       -self-sorting lists.